-1 SUMMARY
+1 Introduction

+1.1 Status of Technical Paper

-1.1 This Information Note was prepared by the Life Financial Reporting Sub-committee ("LFRSC") on behalf of the Life Insurance & Wealth Management Practice Committee ("LIWMPC") of the Institute of Actuaries of Australia ("Institute").
-This Information Note does not represent a Professional Standard or a Practice Guideline of the Institute.
+This Technical Paper was prepared by the Life Financial Reporting Sub-committee (LFRSC) on behalf of the Life Insurance Practice Committee (LIPC), previously the Life Insurance & Wealth Management Practice Committee (LIWMPC), of the Actuaries Institute.
+This Technical Paper does not represent a Professional Standard or a Practice Guideline of the Institute.